Inquests are necessary if the cause of a death was violent, sudden or not known. Inquests are managed by a Coroner.

 Who is a Coroner and what do they do?

 Coroners are judicial officers who by law must follow rules on Coroners and Inquests.
-They oversee post-mortems and inquests to establish what caused the death.
+They order and oversee post-mortems and conduct inquests to establish what caused the death.
 Coroners must be either a qualified Barrister or Solicitor and be 5 years post qualified.
 Some Coroners also have a qualification in Medicine.

 What is a Coroners Officer?